D4dx-backend/ward-management/ward-management-system/CLUSTER_SYNC_FIX_SUMMARY.md

 - Will show all 6 clusters immediately

 ### 3. **Preserved Data**
-- Existing cluster visit data is preserved when new clusters are added
+- Existing House Visit data is preserved when new clusters are added
 - Only new clusters get default values
 - Form week logic remains the same

 ## Testing Steps

-1. **Visit Survey Page**: Go to `/ward/docker-survey` → Cluster Visits tab
+1. **Visit Survey Page**: Go to `/ward/docker-survey` → House Visits tab
 2. **Check Cluster Count**: Should now show all 6 clusters automatically
 3. **Manual Refresh**: Click "Refresh Clusters" if needed
 4. **Verify Data**: All clusters should appear with proper week headers